EttusResearch/uhd/host/docs/usrp2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Ping the device
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The USRP will reply to ICMP echo requests.
+The USRP device will reply to ICMP echo requests.
 A successful ping response means that the device has booted properly and that it is using the expected IP address.